Trial Information

 The following rules apply to all events at the trial.
 The judge will aim to be fair and transparent and exercises the right to make the final decision.

 Teams refer to a combination of a dog and a handler.
+“Scent item” and “hide” refer to treat/target odor.

-5. Accessories: Dogs may wear paw covers or booties, jackets, sweaters, and hair ties or bows as the handler deems necessary for the dog to safely navigate the search area.
+6. Accessories: Dogs may wear paw covers or booties, jackets, sweaters, and hair ties or bows as the handler deems necessary for the dog to safely navigate the search area.
 Handlers are permitted to wear treat pouches or fanny packs to carry food rewards.
 The final word on whether or not an accessory is allowed shall rest with the judge.

-6. Rewards: The handler may use a food or toy reward at any time during the search, e.g. to calm a nervous dog.
+7. Rewards: The handler may use a food or toy reward at any time during the search, e.g. to calm a nervous dog.
 However, these items may not be used to lure or bait the dog toward a specific location to search.
-When the dog correctly finds the odor/treat/toy, the handler may reward the dog with a food or toy reinforcer, which may be delivered at or away from source.
+When the dog correctly finds the odor/treat, the handler may reward the dog with a food or toy reinforcer, which may be delivered at or away from source.

-8. Self-Timing: Handlers are permitted to wear watches or other timing devices in the search area in order to be aware of the time remaining in their search.
+9. Self-Timing: Handlers are permitted to wear watches or other timing devices in the search area in order to be aware of the time remaining in their search.
 However, in no case may a handler use their own timing device to dispute the conclusion of the official timer.
 The official time will be determined solely by the official timer’s device.
 The official timer could be the judge or a separate trial official.

 Process

-· Teams must be behind the line marked by 2 cones at the start of the search area.
+· Teams must be behind the line marked by 2 red cones at the start of the search area.

 · Time starts once any body part of the team, e.g. dog’s nose or handler’s toes, crosses the start line.